What Is Medigap Plan G?

 Care managers charge a fee, but you can trust that they will also give an unbiased opinion, if the one you choose is knowledgeable about Medicare.

-“Some CMs, like myself, are well versed in the Medicare plans, and can give advice objectively because we do not sell any products or services,” O’Rourke says.
+“Some CMs, like myself, are well versed in the Medicare plans and can give advice objectively because we do not sell any products or services,” O’Rourke says.
 “Not all CMs know the Medicare market.”

-Medicare brokers
+Medicare agents

 Medicare.gov

-Medicare.gov is the official government website explains everything in plain language, so you can print it out and refer back to it.
+Medicare.gov is the official government website that explains everything in plain language, so you can print it out and refer back to it.

 Their guide to Medigap policies is comprehensive and includes a chart comparing the different Medigap plans.